Glossary

 Chatbots and Virtual Assistants

-Chatbots and virtual assistants interact with users through text or speech.
-Readability is key to effective communication in these interactions.
+Chatbots and virtual assistants communicate via text or speech.
+Readability is essential for effective communication.

 Strategies: